 Therefore, asking for online reviews is a great way to promote referrals above and beyond word-of-mouth recommendations.
 However, you do not have to spend hours every week chasing down clients and begging for reviews.

 Instead, use the innovative review-generation software included in the James Legal CRM to automate review-gathering and pre-screen all testimonials before they hit the internet.
-Click here to learn more about the James Legal CRM and how gathering positive reviews is easier than ever.

 - Show your appreciation